 - Visitors may also borrow a wheelchair at the cloakroom

-- Rucksacks, luggage cases up to aircraft cabin size (56X45X25 cm).
-Beyond these dimensions, luggage cannot be accepted.
+- Rucksacks, suitcases up to aircraft cabin size (56 x 45 x 25 cm).
+Any luggage larger than this size cannot be accepted.
 Small rucksacks may be accepted.
-In case these are not left at the cloakroom, they may be worn but this must be in the stomach position to avoid any contact with the works
+If rucksacks are not left in the cloakroom, they may be worn but only at the front of the body to avoid any contact with the exhibits

 - Non-foldable umbrellas

 - Motorcycle helmets

 - Bulky photographic accessories and equipment (e.g.: selfie stick)

 - Pushchairs and buggies, baby carriers, skateboards, roller skates or any other small wheeled items.